 Unlike the other low capacity panels, the Mercury 10W has three panels of solar cells, which proved to be a big advantage in our charge interruption tests.

 During the first 10 minutes of our test, the panel charged our battery to 2%.
-Nothing too impressive here, but later in the test, the Mercury 10W was able to charge to 3% even after being shaded and unshaded.
+Nothing too impressive here, but later in the trial, the Mercury 10W was able to charge to 3% even after being shaded and unshaded.
 That's saying something!
 No other mid-range panel was able to increase the charge by a percentage after we began covering the solar cells.
-The other highlight from this test was the Mercury 10W's ability to still deliver a sustainable charge when one of the panels was completely covered.
-This is another benefit to this panel, or any one of the 20W panels, which will also have three sections of solar cells.
+The other highlight of this test was the Mercury 10W's ability to still deliver a sustainable charge when one of the panels was completely covered.
+This is another benefit to this model or any one of the 20W contenders, which will also have three sections of solar cells.
 More surface area means a more sustained and reliable charge.
 The Anker Powerport 21, Anker Powerport Lite, X-Dragon 20, and Goal Zero Nomad 7 all earned 8 out of 10s for this metric - the highest score in the fleet.

 The Mercury 10W charged our external batteries as quickly and efficiently as panels with much larger capacities.